Home / Startups / Startup Programs / t:start/lab

 Biomarkerflow: AI-based simple and fast protein biomarker detection and monitoring

-Prof. Simone Englender
+Prof. Simone Engelender

 Optimized decoy peptide therapy for Parkinson's and dementia with Lewy bodies